 I went quite early when I visited (around 9 a.m. on a weekday), and I was able to walk in and get a seat.
 If you come for a cocktail or dessert, you’ll be sent to the second floor, while tea drinkers get the best view on the top floor.

 For the tea set, you only need to choose between hot or iced tea.
-Each set comes with four little treats: brown sugar moji, green bean cake, sesame cracker, and sweet plums.
+Each set comes with four little treats: brown sugar mochi, green bean cake, sesame crackers, and sweet plums.

 The tea is served in the traditional kung-fu style, and the waiter gave me a thorough demonstration on how to do it and speaks perfect English.
 The tea is high mountain tea (see my full guide to Taiwan’s teas) and they provide enough to make many pots of it.